JoshGumperz/team-profile-generator/README.md

 ## Getting Started

-Once you've installed the necessary prerequisites, you can start using the generator.
-And one major focal point of this project is to display my ability to work using test driven development techniques.
+Once you've installed the necessary prerequisites, you can start interacting with the program.
+One major focal point of this project is to display my ability to work using test driven development techniques.
 So along with the code that makes the program itself work, I also created a series of tests to test everything out and make sure it's all working as inteded.
 You can run the test files using the command:
 ```
 npm test
 ```